fredrivett/fredrivett.github.io/source/2017-05-01-im-going-full-time-and-were-at-0-mrr.html.markdown

 When the business ended we parted ways, Mike started at Essex Uni whilst I headed down to West Sussex.
 Despite moving apart we still kept in touch and continued to work on side projects together.[ Just back then we had no idea how to actually launch them.](https://learningtolaunch.co/read%231-our-backstory)

 Fast forward to two years ago, and I'd left my previous job of three years and was ready to make a change in life.
-I wanted to focus on two of my passions, front end development and making things.
+I wanted to focus on two of my passions, front-end development and making things.
 Mike and I finally got serious about our ambitions, and made a drastic change.
 Rather than working on whatever we felt like until we felt like it no more, we'd work on[ six projects in six months](https://blog.wearecontrast.com/introducing-sixbysix-217d608362), looking to launch them all within that month timespan.

 Strangely enough, it worked.
 We went from zero launches to six in *(ahem: just over)* six months.
 We'd invested a tonne of time (over 1200 hours that year) but we grew a lot.
-Those projects also led me to land my first job as a front end developer.
+Those projects also led me to land my first job as a front-end developer.

 9 months before, I'd left a job and a life in West Sussex, moving back home to start[ SixBySix](https://blog.wearecontrast.com/introducing-sixbysix-217d608362) and we pushed ourselves to the next level.
 Now, two years on, it's happening again.